Port of Hamburg, Germany

 and those for barges and other river and harbor craft.

-The barge harbors virtually surround the deeper draft harbors and are con
+The barge harbors virtually surround the deeper draft harbors, and they are connected to them and each other through locks and canals.

-deep-water basins are separate and apart from the entrances frequented by ocean vessels, thus limiting the possibilities, of accident and expediting the flow of traffic by increasing the flexibility of interchange.
+deep-water basins are separate and apart from the entrances frequented by ocean vessels, thus limiting the possibility of accidents and expediting the flow of traffic by increasing the flexibility of interchange.

-The port as a whole is divided into two main sections, the free port and customs port.
-The former contains all of the deep-water harbors, with the exception of the coal harbor (Kohlenschiffhafen), the Maakenwärderhafen, and a portion of the Niederhafen.
+The port is divided into two main sections: the free port and the customs port.
+The former contains all the deep-water harbors, with the exception of the coal harbor (Kohlenschiffhafen), the Maakenwärderhafen, and a portion of the Niederhafen.

-It also contains the following barge harbors and their connecting canals: Ilugenbergerhafen, Rodewischhafen, Travehafen, Spreehafen, Saalehafen, and Moldauhafen.
-The remainder of the barge harbors together with the yacht harbor (Jachthafen) and the two basins mentioned above under the free port comprise the customs port.
+It also contains the following barge harbors and connecting canals: Ilugenbergerhafen, Rodewischhafen, Travehafen, Spreehafen, Saalehafen, and Moldauhafen.
+The remainder of the barge harbors, together with the yacht harbor (Jachthafen) and the two basins mentioned above under the free port, comprise the customs port.

 Section of the Floating Customs Barrier at the Port of Hamburg.